-C. Paper quality
+C. Paper Quality

-Papers are rated by an external group of peer evaluators.
-They rate the analyses associated with each RT-hypothesis individually, but also the paper in its entirety (see Figure IA.16 in the Internet Appendix).
+Papers are rated by an external group of PEs.
+They rate the analyses for each RT hypothesis individually, as well as the paper in its entirety (see Section III.J in the Internet Appendix).
 The ratings range from from 0 (very weak) to 10 (excellent).
-Each paper is rated by two PEs and the paper rating is the average of the two (after removing a PE fixed effect as discussed in Section A).
+Each paper is rated by two PEs and the paper rating is the average of the two (after removing a PE fixed effect as discussed in Section I.A above).

-Appendix E. Bootstrap procedure for belief statistic D
+Appendix E: Bootstrap Procedure for Belief Statistic D

 The distribution of D under the null of equal means is obtained by bootstrapping as follows.
-For each RT-hypothesis, we subtract the difference between the average belief on standard deviation and the observed standard deviation, from the beliefs:
+For each RT hypothesis, we subtract the difference between the average belief on SD and the observed SD from the beliefs,

-$$AdjBeliefOnSD{ij} = \\ BeliefOnSD{ij} - \left[\left(\frac{1}{n} \sum{i} BeliefOnSD{ij} \right) - RealizationOfSD{j} \right]$$ (E1)
+$$\begin{split} &AdjBelie\,fOnSD{ij} = \\ &Belie\,fOnSD{ij} - \left[\left(\frac{1}{n} \sum{i} Belie\,fOnSD{ij} \right) - RealizationOfSD{j} \right] \end{split} \tag{E1}$$

 In this new sample with adjusted beliefs, the average belief about dispersion equals the observed dispersion, by construction.
-This sample is input to the bootstrapping procedure which iterates through the following steps 10,000 times:
+This sample is input into the bootstrapping procedure, which iterates through the following steps 10,000 times:

 - 1. As we have n RTs, in each iteration we draw n times from the new sample, with replacement.
-Each draw picks a particular RT and stores its beliefs and its results for all of the six RT-hypotheses.
+Each draw picks a particular RT and stores its beliefs and its results for all six of the RT hypotheses.
 The result of these n draws therefore is a simulated sample that has the same size as the original sample. - 2.
 The simulated sample is used to compute the test statistic D in (6).
 This statistic for iteration k, a scalar, is stored as D_k .

 The bootstrap procedure yields 10,000 observations of the test statistic under the null.
 For a significance level of 0.005, the statistic observed in the #fincap sample is statistically significant if it lands below the 25th lowest simulated statistic or above the 25th highest simulated statistic.
-Its p-value is:39
+Its p-value is39

-$$2 \min(EmpiricalQuantileFincapStatistic,$$
+$2\min(Empirical Quantile Fincap Statistic,$